 Whatever her role, Betsy Ross was an important part of the founding years of America, a hard-working woman, and a brave and resilient individual.
 It is especially important for women to know that other women were taking such a bold part in their communities so early in our country’s history.
 I, for one, hope that she remains an American icon for many more years to come.

 Do you feel inspired after learning a few things about Betsy’s life?
-Check out our Betsy Ross Revolutionary Gown and make sure she is represented at your next post-pandemic costume party!
+Check out our Betsy Ross Revolutionary Gown and make sure she is represented at your next costume party!